 Recognition of the diversity of aquatic foods and their nutrient composition could be harnessed to direct aquatic food production and consumption across a range of deficient minerals, fatty acids, and vitamins.
-For instance, if calcium deficiency is an issue in Turkey, then it may be prudent to increase the consumption of pelagic small fish (e.g., herrings, sardines)27 and focus aquaculture efforts on mussels26.
-Similarly, if vitamin A deficiency is an issue in Brazil, then efforts to promote production of oysters and consumption of sardines may be appropriate2827.
+For instance, if calcium deficiency is an issue in Turkey, one prudent option may be to increase the consumption of pelagic small fish (e.g., herrings, sardines)27.
+Similarly, if vitamin A deficiency is an issue in Brazil, then efforts to promote production of oysters and consumption of sardines may be appropriate28.
+These types of food system solutions will require sub-national targeting of vulnerable populations and will rely on efforts to increase both production and consumption.

 Aquatic foods are vital for certain demographics

 Diets are shaped by the structure of food systems.
 Access to the foods produced by these systems can vary by age, sex, culture, socio-economic status, and geography, as does a given population’s reliance on aquatic foods.
-Consequently, aquatic foods can disproportionately benefit particular segments of society at subnational levels.
+Consequently, aquatic foods can disproportionately benefit particular segments of society at sub-national levels.
 Aquatic foods are important for both sexes and all ages, but particularly so for young children, pregnant women, and women of childbearing age due to the critical role of micronutrients and essential fatty acids in foetal and child growth and development28.

 Because different age-sex groups have different vulnerabilities to certain health outcomes, there is a disproportionate benefit associated with consuming aquatic foods for particular groups.
-For instance, the function of reducing micronutrient deficiencies would be more important for children and women of reproductive age, and the function of averting the nutrition transition would be more important for adults.
+For instance, the function of reducing micronutrient deficiencies would be more important for children and women of reproductive age, and the function of attenuating chronic disease morbidity and mortality would be more important for adults.
 For example, elderly in Tunisia, Algeria, St. Lucia, Iran, and Moldova would experience large benefits in reduced deficiencies of DHA+EPA fatty acids (ΔSEV > -10.0 percentage points) and reduced deficiencies in iron in Kiribati and Congo-Brazzaville (ΔSEV = -3.6 percentage points).
 In several countries, children would experience large benefits in reduced calcium deficiencies due to increased aquatic foods consumption (ΔSEV percentage points for 5-9 year-olds = -6.0 for girls and -5.5 for boys in Myanmar; -5.9 for girls in Vietnam and Cambodia; -5.1for girls in Morocco; and -4.5 for boys and girls in Gabon; and ΔSEV percentage points for 0-4 year-olds = -4.9 for girls and -4.4 for boys in Maldives and -4.7 for boys and -4.3 for girls in Kiribati).
 In Panama, Iran, Moldova, Dominica, and Egypt, women of reproductive age (25-49 years) would receive a large health benefit for increased omega-3 fatty acid consumption (ΔSEV= -6.7 - -8.6 percentage points).
 Across all measured nutrients, when there was a significant difference between the changes accrued in deficiencies in the base vs. high road scenario (n = 71 age-nutrient groups), increased aquatic food production and consumption disproportionately benefitted females (average of 51.4% of countries) over males (average of 18.2% of countries), thus providing a potential pathway for nutritional equity.

 Discussion